GabeScott/standard-works-vault/General Conference/2019 October - Your Great Adventure.md

 True disciples of Jesus Christ love God and His children without expectation of something in return.
 We love those who disappoint us, who don’t like us.
 Even those who ridicule, abuse, and seek to hurt us.

 When you fill your hearts with the pure love of Christ, you leave no room for rancor, judgment, and shaming.
 You keep God’s commandments because you love Him.
-In the process, you slowly become more Christlike in your thoughts and deeds.
-And what adventure could be greater than this?
+In the process, you slowly become more Christlike in your thoughts and deeds.[^7] And what adventure could be greater than this?

+## Share Your Story

 The third thing we strive to master in this journey is to take upon ourselves the name of Jesus Christ and not be ashamed of being a member of the Church of Jesus Christ.